/api/v1/marker (docs here) to generate parse output followed by a request to /api/v1/marker/prompt to apply your prompt.

 - … there are no

-on blocks. - … the
+childrenon blocks. - … the

-field will render HTML from all nested children without recursive references
+htmlfield will render HTML from all nested children without recursive references

 Response Fields

-key contains a list of JSON objects, each of which has these fields:
+The chunks key contains a list of JSON objects, each of which has these fields:

 Rendering images in HTML

-When your chunks have images in them, you’ll see them rendered inhtml
+When your chunks have images in them, you’ll see them rendered inhtml like this: <img src='/page/0/Figure/9'>.

-field in the chunk.
-To render images, you’ll need to substitute that key with the base64-encoded image value in the images
+The string in src is a key to the images field in the chunk.
+To render images, you’ll need to substitute that key with the base64-encoded image value in the images field described above.

-is required for the Marker Prompt API
+save_checkpoint is required for the Marker Prompt API

-In order to use the Marker Prompt API, your initial Marker request must set save_checkpoint
+In order to use the Marker Prompt API, your initial Marker request must set save_checkpoint to True as shown in the example on this page.

-saves a caches of your initial Marker request parse in our system temporarily and returns a checkpoint_id
+save_checkpoint saves a caches of your initial Marker request parse in our system temporarily and returns a checkpoint_id in the final result.
+The /api/v1/marker/prompt endpoint requires this checkpoint_id.

-for more upcoming document post-processing features and rolling out convenient ways to parse and apply prompts in one pass over time in our API and SDK.
+save_checkpoint is a new feature and is currently only used with the Marker Prompt API.
+We’ll be using save_checkpoint for more upcoming document post-processing features and rolling out convenient ways to parse and apply prompts in one pass over time in our API and SDK.